rsuffert/rsuffert/README.md

 ##

-### About Me 🙋‍♂️📝
+### About Me 🙋‍♂️
-- Software developer from Brazil 🇧🇷
+- Software developer & computer scientist from Brazil 🇧🇷
 - Computer Science undergraduate at **Pontifical Catholic University of Rio Grande do Sul (PUCRS)** 🎓
 - Software Engineering Intern at **HP Inc.** 🧑‍💻

 ##

 ### Fields of Interest ℹ